The Zen Studies Podcast

 About Your Host

 My name is Domyo Burk, and I am a Soto Zen priest.
 I am the founder and teacher of a Zen community near Portland, Oregon (USA) called Bright Way Zen.
-It’s my great pleasure to share the Dharma (Zen/Buddhist teachings and practices) in person at my Zen center, by writing on my blog, and through this podcast.
+It’s my great pleasure to share the Dharma (Zen/Buddhist teachings and practices) in person at my Zen center and through this podcast.
 I’m also the author of Idiot’s Guides: Zen Living.

 If you’re curious about my background: